 Now that we’ve briefly talked about what is cloud storage, let’s take a closer look at the classification of cloud storage service.
 As the need for cloud-based solutions increased, so has the nature of the service become more complex.

-Presently, we can discuss three major types of cloud storage services: private, public and hybrid cloud storage services.
+Presently, we can discuss four major types of cloud storage services: private, public, hybrid and mobile cloud storage services.

 1. Private Cloud

 Private clouds are tailored to accommodate and handle data requests from small home-based companies or larger companies.
 Typically, this type of cloud service is the best solution for a company that wants to migrate all data by employing the services of a third-party cloud provider.

 Alternately, cloud service clients can opt for two types of private clouds.
 An on-premise cloud uses a server or a machine that can be found in the same building.
 This server hosts the cloud.
 The other option is externally-hosted cloud storage.
 The host server is not in the same building as the company.

 On-premise private clouds are easier to supervise.
 The machine that handles all the requests is in the same building as the company.
 Thus, the staff can easily check if something goes wrong.
 However, keep in mind that this type of service is better suited for bigger companies.
 For smaller businesses, it may be a bit pricey, as the maintenance costs can be quite high.

 With public cloud, you won’t need to concern about maintenance or data security, since all the data is externalized.
 Public clouds are easier to access and maintain than private clouds.

 Furthermore, anyone having the right credentials can submit access to the cloud, from either a computer terminal connected to the Internet or from other devices such as a tablet or a smartphone.